Exclusions to Analysis

-The reference database for length of stay is indexed by DRG, ASG score, cancer status, and age category.
-The methods used to construct this comparative database were similar to those employed in constructing the comparative database used for in-hospital mortality.
+The reference database for charge is indexed by DRG and region.
+The methods used to construct this comparative database were similar to those employed in contructing the comparative database for in-hospital mortality.

-Trimming methodology, similar to that performed for length of stay, was used to remove outlier length of stay values from the study population.
+Trimming methodology, similar to that performed for length of stay, was used to remove outlier charge values from the study population.
 Identification of outliers is imperative for the elimination of extreme scores that have a significant and unrepresentative impact on the mean (average).
-For the 1998 Hospital Performance Report the risk-adjusted mean is the primary descriptive measure for charge.
+For the 1998 Hospital Performance Report the mean is the primary descriptive measure for charge.
 As described in the "Trim Methodology" section under "Length of Stay Analysis", outlier charges were trimmed after all other exclusions were satisfied; the "+/- 3.0 interquartile range" methodology was again utilized.

-First, statewide relative weights for each ASG/cancer/age category combination within each DRG were determined using the reference database for length of stay.
-After all exclusions were satisfied and outlier trimming was performed, the relative weight for each ASG/cancer/age category within each DRG was calculated using the formula:
+First, regional relative weights for each of the three DRGs (121, 122, and 123) were determined using the reference database for charge.
+After all exclusions were satisfied and outlier trimming was performed, the relative weight for each of the three DRGs within each of the nine regions was calculated using the formula:

 Relative Weight =

 Average Charge for each DRG (either 121, 122, or 123)

 Average Charge for DRGs 121, 122, 123 (combined)